bbaustin/ikatakana/src/assets/DONTREADME.md

 - UP NEXT:

-* post on github.io etc
-* better handling of return button on feedback page
+* make footer background white
+* mobile keyboard will smoosh the view.
+Make sure all inputs are visible on mobile

 - FINISHED:

+  - post on github.io etc
   - give up button (restart points)
     - skip should reset the input and bring you to info screen (not new word)
   - make enter submit the "OK" button (forced focus arguably not great)